-The Government Accountability Office said in the report that about 5.4 million, or 25 percent, of all sole proprietors reported losses in 2006.
-Ninety-five percent of these filers deducted some or all of their losses against other income, deducting a total of $40 billion.
+The Government Accountability Office said that about 5.4 million, or 25 percent, of all sole proprietors reported losses in 2006.
+Ninety-five percent deducted some or all of their losses against other income, deducting a total of $40 billion.

-According to the IRSs most recent estimate, in 2001, 70 percent of the sole-proprietor tax returns that reported losses had losses that were either fully or partially noncompliant with tax laws.
+According to the IRS's most recent estimate, in 2001, 70 percent of sole-proprietor returns that reported losses had losses that were either fully or partially noncompliant with tax laws.
 About 53 percent of aggregate dollar losses reported in 2001 were noncompliant.
-Sole proprietors underreported their net income by 57 percent, or $68 billion, for 2001.
+Sole proprietors under-reported their net income by 57 percent, or $68 billion, for 2001.

-The IRSs compliance programs address only a small portion of sole-proprietor expense noncompliance, the GAO noted.
-Despite investing nearly a quarter of all revenue agents time in 2008, the IRS was able to audit only about 1 percent of the estimated noncompliant sole proprietors.
-Such exams were costly and yielded less revenue than exams of other categories of taxpayers, in part because sole proprietorships are small in terms of receipts.
+IRS compliance programs address only a small portion of sole-proprietor expense noncompliance, the GAO noted.
+Despite investing nearly a quarter of all revenue agents' time in 2008, the IRS was able to audit only about 1 percent of the estimated noncompliant sole proprietors.

-One approach for limiting sole proprietor loss noncompliance would impose a rule that limits losses that could be deducted from other income.
+One approach for limiting sole-proprietor loss noncompliance would impose a rule that limits losses that could be deducted from other income.
 The Tax Code has a number of such limitations, the GAO noted.
-However, the GAO report acknowledged that while loss limitation could reduce noncompliant losses, it would also limit the ability of sole proprietors to claim legitimate losses.
+However, its report acknowledged that while loss limitation could reduce noncompliant losses, it would also limit the ability of sole proprietors to claim legitimate losses.

-Another approach would improve the IRSs estimates of the extent to which activities not engaged in for profit, such as hobbies, are contributing to noncompliant sole proprietor losses.
-Expenses associated with these activities are not deductible, but the IRSs research on the causes of sole-proprietor noncompliance has not used the available data to estimate the extent of this type of noncompliance.
-Without such an estimate, the IRS could be missing an opportunity to reduce noncompliant sole proprietor losses, said the GAO.
+Another approach would improve the IRS's estimates of the extent to which activities not engaged in for profit, such as hobbies, are contributing to noncompliant sole-proprietor losses.
+Expenses associated with these activities are not deductible, but the IRS research on the causes of sole-proprietor noncompliance has not used the available data to estimate the extent of this type of noncompliance.
+Without such an estimate, the IRS could be missing an opportunity to reduce noncompliance, said the GAO.

-The report recommended that the IRS estimate the extent of sole proprietor not-for-profit, or hobby, activity noncompliance using its research data.
-However, the GAO did not recommend a loss limitation rule because the trade-off between reducing noncompliant losses and allowing legitimate losses requires a policy judgment.
+The report recommended that the IRS estimate the extent of sole proprietors' not-for-profit activity noncompliance.
+However, the GAO did not recommend a loss-limitation rule because the trade-off between reducing noncompliant losses and allowing legitimate losses requires a policy judgment.